Project Review: Empowering Students

 Once those content changes were made, it was time to show this guide to some test users and see what issues cropped up.
 I am a big believer in usability testing, but with the pandemic and a tight timeline, we were not able to do full-fledged usability tests.
 Instead, we recruited about a dozen students, faculty, and staff, and asked them to take the guide for a test drive on their own time and share feedback with us.
 I provided some guiding questions to help ensure we get feedback in a somewhat structured manner.

 We received a lot of really thoughtful comments.
 From those, a few clear themes arose, pointing to certain needed tweaks, mostly dealing with specific wording.
 There were also some suggestions that could be worth considering, but would require too much time to implement at present.
-So those were saved for possible future revisions.
+So those were saved for possible future iterations.

-Once we made revisions based on that feedback, we pulled in colleagues from relevant university offices to make sure the information we were providing was accurate and complied with legal requirements.
+Once we made revisions based on the feedback, we pulled in colleagues from relevant university offices to make sure the information we were providing was accurate and complied with legal requirements.
 Fortunately, we got through that process without significant changes.

 The Rollout

 So far, my role in this project had been that of web developer, designer, content editor, and project manager.
 Now that the guide was ready to go live, it was time to jump back into my more conventional communications role.
-A key reason I took on this project was that I felt the guide’s purpose fell right in line with The Graduate School’s mission of supporting our students and enhancing their experience.

-To tell that story of the school collaborating with our students to better serve them, I wrote a profile of the graduate student who created the original guide.
-The story was centered on her efforts (as it rightly should, given how much of her original concept and content our guide retained), but also described how The Graduate School helped turned her original idea into a tool for a much larger population.
 I really relish the stories where we can 1) highlight the wonderful work that our students are doing, and 2) demonstrate how The Graduate School supports that work.
 In this case, it’s extra sweet because I wasn’t just writing about the work; I also did the work.
 I guess I was making my own good press in a way (it’s amazing how easy it is to talk about doing good things when you … you know … actually do good things).

 screenshot of the finished guide